generalustelaru/ophir-2d/README.md

 ## How to play

-Any page visitor may join the game session by selecting a color card.
+Any page visitor may enrol in the game session by selecting a color card.
 Visitors who've chosen a color (up to four) can begin using the built-in chat.
 There can be any number of spectators.

  There's a decent number of rules in Ophir.
-To learn, you can:
+To learn how to play, you can:
  - Watch this [how-to-play video](https://youtu.be/pJrDOh6HadI?si=ZOGegm3W-7GWgNP1) from the Dice Tower YouTube channel.
  - Examine the included [RULES.md](https://github.com/generalustelaru/ophir-2d/blob/main/RULES.md) document.
  - Follow your intuition.
 The game rules are enforced.
-You can't cheat, but you can certainly make mistakes.
+You can't cheat but you can certainly make mistakes.